Zhincore/cp2077-voiceswap/README.md

 - `pattern` - Regex pattern of voice lines to replace.
 Default is `v_(?!posessed).*_f_.*` which is all female V's lines but not Johnny-possessed ones.
   - **Technical note:** The regex is prepended with `\\` and appended with `\.wem$` and is matched agains the full path in game's archive.

+Once this command completes successfully, you can find your mod in the root folder of the project as `<name>.zip` (depending on the name you chose).

 Use command `voiceswap help` for more paramaters and information.

 **Legend:** Parameters in `<angle brackets>` are required, ones in `[square brackets]` are optional.